looeee/blackthread.io/content/gltf-converter.md

   '/three/examples/js/loaders/STLLoader.min',
    ]
 aliases: [/experiments/gltf-converter/]
+# type: page
+layout: fullWidthArticle
 ---

+## Three.js based glTF Converter

-GLTF is the up and coming superstar of 3D model formats - as of March 2018 you can even display it on the Facebook news feed!
+glTF is the up and coming superstar of 3D model formats.
+It's being adopted as the standard format by many 3D applications and game engines, and is especialy prominent as the format of choice for web applications.
+As of March 2018 you can even display it on the Facebook news feed!

-Convert from a variety of formats to GLTF format (V2) using the three.js <a href="https://threejs.org/examples/#misc_exporter_gltf">GLTFExporter</a>.
+This app allows to you allows you to convert to glTF format version using the three.js <a href="https://threejs.org/examples/#misc_exporter_gltf">GLTFExporter</a>.

 ### Supported formats: